If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Tips for Cutting Your Own Hair at Home…

 You don’t need all of the hair cutting products on this list to cut your own hair.
-SPY’s managing editor can cut his own hair and he manages with just a handheld mirror, a trimmer, hair‐cutting scissors and combs.
-But depending on your needs, all of these tools can help, at least until you’re able to see a professional again.
+SPY’s Site Director Tim Werth sometimes cuts his own hair and he manages with just a handheld mirror, a trimmer, hair‐cutting scissors and combs.
+But depending on your needs, all of these tools can help, at least until you see a professional again.

-And if you’re still a bit worried to begin, here are a few general tips Ann shared with SPY.
+And if you’re still a bit worried to get started, here are a few general tips Shim shared with SPY.
 Keep this professional advice top of mind.

 Here’s how to give yourself a haircut: